 Are Home Teeth Aligners Effective for Underbite?

 When it comes to underbite, some cases are dental in nature, meaning the issue is caused by a misalignment of the teeth alone.
-Others are skeletal, which means the underbite is the result of misaligned jaws.
+Others are skeletal in nature, which means the underbite is the result of misaligned jaws.
 The condition also varies in severity (mild, moderate, or severe) depending on the degree to which the bottom teeth protrude beyond the upper teeth.

 If you have a mild or moderate case of underbite, where the lower teeth directly align with or slightly overlap the upper teeth, home aligners could be an effective and affordable solution.